 Our work on the ground is far-reaching: we improve the incomes and well-being of tea workers, small-scale farmers and their families, help to empower women to be more independent, reduce gender-based violence, improve nutrition in tea communities and increase climate change resilience.
 Our work spans the main tea producing regions across the globe.
 We have expert regional staff in place in Kenya, Malawi, Rwanda, China, India, Indonesia and Sri Lanka who understand the challenges faced by tea workers and farmers, as well as the industry in each region.

 As our reach has evolved, so too have our partnerships.
 We work with a range of public sector partners such as IDH – Sustainable Trade Initiative and German development agency GIZ, as well as NGOs such as UNICEF and Mercy Corps.
-We have a strong membership base with more than 50 international members, including tea companies and retailers from Asia, Australasia, Europe and North America.
+We have a strong membership base with close to 50 international members, including tea companies and retailers from Asia, Australasia, Europe and North America.